joshuaberetta/trend/README.md

 >must be copy and pasted into your `Anaconda Prompt`, followed by pressing `enter` on your keyboard.)

 ### First and foremost
-If you don't alread have `Anaconda` installed, go to the following [website](https://www.anaconda.com/distribution/) and download the following file for your particular operating system (Windows / macOS / Linux):
+If you don't already have `Anaconda` installed, go to the this [website](https://www.anaconda.com/distribution/) and download the following file for your particular operating system (Windows / macOS / Linux):

 ![](examples/anaconda.JPG)

 Once the download has completed, follow the instructions in this [article](https://problemsolvingwithpython.com/01-Orientation/01.03-Installing-Anaconda-on-Windows/) for installing `Anaconda` on your system.

 ### Getting the files
-> Note: The geo_db.gdb file was too large to store.
-I will have to send it separately.
+> Note: The `geo_db.gdb` file was too large to store in Github - it's not designed for large file storage.
+I'll have to send it separately.

 ![](examples/github.JPG)